3mcd/javelin/docs-src/content/ecs/systems.md

 World { }, 16.66666666
 ```

 **Note** — maintaining state using `data` is an antipattern since it is injected from outside of your game world.
 Consider moving this state into a singleton component.
-Or, if you need inter-system communication, you can pass messages using topics, which are discussed in the [Topics](/ecs/topics) chapter.
+Or, if you need inter-system communication, you can pass messages using topics, which are discussed in the [Topics](/ecs/topics) section.

 ## Querying and Iteration